dummy-ilh/MINE/Regression/Logistic/0_index.md

 2. Errors (residuals) aren't normally distributed / homoscedastic for a 0/1 target → violates linear regression assumptions, so your statistical inference (p-values, confidence intervals) is invalid.
 3. The relationship between features and probability of an event is typically **not linear** near the extremes — real probabilities flatten out near 0 and 1 (diminishing returns), which a straight line can't capture but an S-shaped curve can.

-**Common trap:** Candidates say "linear regression doesn't work for classification" without explaining *why* — interviewers will push with "what specifically breaks?" and expect the bounded-output argument plus the S-curve argument, not just a vague gut feeling.

 **Follow-up they might ask:** *"Could you just clip the linear regression output to [0,1]?"* — Good answer: clipping is a band-aid; it doesn't fix the shape of the relationship, it just truncates it.
 You'd get a huge pileup of predictions exactly at 0 or 1, and the model still isn't optimized to produce well-calibrated probabilities in between.
 It's a hack, not a solution.

 ## 7. CHECK — before we move to Module 1

 1. In your own words: why is it specifically a problem that linear regression's output is unbounded, when we're trying to predict something like "probability of churn"?
-2. If I showed you a linear regression model predicting "probability of default" and it output **-0.05** for a very low-risk customer, what would you say is fundamentally going wrong under the hood (not just "it's negative")?

 it's not just "makes no sense," it's that linear regression has no mechanism to stop at 0 or 1.
 It just keeps extrapolating in a straight line forever, so any sufficiently large or small input will eventually break the [0,1] bound.
 That's the structural flaw we need to fix.